jaytaph/Phpoton/README.markdown

     [X] implement scoreboard
     [X] questions should have a paginator as well
     [X] question's should be removed.
-Statistics should display stats and should be paginated [ ] create a 'close now' button for admin
-    [X] create a 'new question now' button for admin [X] fix the ranking, let people share a place when they have the same score [ ] it would be nicer if we just could use DM's so we don't clutter up tweetspace?
+Statistics should display stats and should be paginated [X] create a 'new question now' button for admin [X] fix the ranking, let people share a place when they have the same score [ ] it would be nicer if we just could use DM's so we don't clutter up tweetspace?